-Writing sole exposition: You want your reader to be in the present with your main character.
+Writing sole exposition: You want your reader to be in the present moment with your main character.
 Exposition isn’t frowned upon, but it shouldn’t take up the majority of a scene.
 This is what we would call “info-dumping”.

 Having no conflict: Whether the conflict is external or internal, it needs to be there.

 There’s no solid rule when it comes to word count for scenes, but an average scene is usually thought to be 1,000-1,500 words.
-Scenes may also be longer; it depends on its content and pacing.
+Scenes may also be longer; it depends on its content, genre, and pacing.